Anphago/antar/README.md

-# An Text Analytic for Research
+# Text Analytic for Research
 For text analysis